Uttarakhand pahari toor dal: Description

 The Pahari Toor Dal, cultivated in Uttarakhand's ideal climate, has distinct properties and characteristics.
 Its organic nature and unique taste drive high demand, setting it apart from plain area Toor Dal in quality and color.
 It is an essential legume crop in Uttarakhand's rainfed agriculture.
 Originating in India, it's widely cultivated in tropical and semi-tropical regions.
 Authentic, organically grown Toor Dal is cultivated in Uttarakhand's unpolluted environment.

 tur is a key component of Barahnaja (Twelve seeds), a traditional practice in Uttarakhand where 12 crops are grown together for sustainable growth.
-Farmers cultivate tur as a mix crop, harvesting each crop as it matures.
+Farmers cultivate tur as a mixed crop, harvesting each crop as it matures.
 This approach promotes biodiversity and ensures a steady income for farmers. tur can be grown as a single crop or intermixed with cereals.

 The Pahari Toor Dal is well-suited to Uttarakhand's agro-ecological conditions, with an extra short duration variety that promotes soil conservation and grain production.
 It can yield up to 1,800 kg/ha, making it a valuable crop for farmers. tur grows well in areas with low soil fertility, making it an ideal crop for regions with challenging soil conditions.
 It is also often used as a boundary crop, providing temporary fencing for farmers.
 In Uttarakhand, over 55% of the area is under rainfed hill agriculture, making tur a vital crop for the region.
 Toor Dal is successfully grown up to 2,000 meters elevation, demonstrating its adaptability to the region's diverse terrain.
 Overall, Pahari Toor Dal is a vital crop for Uttarakhand's agriculture, promoting sustainability, biodiversity, and economic growth for farmers.